Freely Downloadable Data Sets Updated Daily

 Download Full Dataset (.xlsx)

 Sample.
-This weekly time series has 3,078 data points.
-The time span covered by the series goes from January 1967 to January 2026.
+The weekly series displayed in the figure has 3,091 observations.
+The time span covered by the series is from January 1967 to April 2026.

 Latest values